CoopersDigitalProduction/local-foundation-blueprint/app/public/wp-content/plugins/wordfence/readme.txt

 ### THE MOST POPULAR WORDPRESS FIREWALL & SECURITY SCANNER

 Wordfence includes an endpoint firewall and malware scanner that were built from the ground up to protect WordPress.
 Our Threat Defense Feed arms Wordfence with the newest firewall rules, malware signatures and malicious IP addresses it needs to keep your website safe.
-Rounded out by a suite of additional features, Wordfence is the most comprehensive WordPress security solution available.
+Rounded out by 2FA and a suite of additional features, Wordfence is the most comprehensive WordPress security solution available.

 #### WORDPRESS FIREWALL
 * Web Application Firewall identifies and blocks malicious traffic.
 Built and maintained by a large team focused 100% on WordPress security.